FrancesCoronel/apprenticeships/README.md

 * [8th Light](https://8thlight.com/apprenticeship/) | London, UK | 8th Light is a software consultancy that is passionate about crafting beautiful and durable software products.
 * [Accenture](https://www.accenture.com/gb-en/Careers/apprenticeships) | London, UK; Newcastle, UK; Warwick, UK | Accenture is a global professional services company providing a range of strategy, consulting, digital, technology & operations services and solutions.
 * [NeoMam Studios](http://neomam.com/jobs/) | Manchester, UK | NeoMam Studios is a content marketing agency that creates stunning visual content for its clients.
-* [Sainsbury's](http://early.careersatsainsburys.com/Home/Apprenticeships) | London, UK | Sainsbury's offers a two year structured apprenticeship programme for individuals who love the idea of working in the fast paced retail world.
+* [Sainsbury's](http://early.careersatsainsburys.com/Home/Apprenticeships) | London, UK | Sainsbury's offers a two-year structured apprenticeship programme for individuals who love the idea of working in the fast-paced retail world.
 * [Thoughtbot](http://apprentice.thoughtbot.com/) | London, UK | Thoughtbot offers a 3-12 month apprenticeship for product designers or software engineers to be trained by mentors in order to become permanent employees at the organization by the end of the apprenticeship.

 ### Portugal

-* [Subvisual](https://subvisual.co/apprenticeship/) | Braga, PT | Subvisual is a  web design and development firm that offers a ten week program with design or developement tracks.
+* [Subvisual](https://subvisual.co/apprenticeship/) | Braga, PT | Subvisual is a  web design and development firm that offers a ten-week program with design or development tracks.

 ### Switzerland